 What is a Log Database?

-The Configuration Database interact and depends on the Log Databases.
-Access to the Log Databases always comes from a Linked Server with security setting inherited from that link.
+The Configuration Database interact, and depends on the Log Databases.
+The connection with these, uses the concept of a Linked Server using the configured security settings.
 The table in the Core Services Overview provides links to all SQL, Windows and firewall settings required for the other components.
 The 'Prerequisites' page further details this for the Log Database.
 Having the Log Databases on the same SQL Instance as the Configuration Database means less administration regarding firewalls, distributed transactions and so on.

-Overview of Nodinite Configuration Database interacting with the Log Databases using linked server
+Overview of Nodinite Configuration Database interacting with the Log Databases using a linked server

 Sensitive data within the Log Databases are protected using an obfuscator.
 This means that a SQL DBA will not be able to read the content or context properties of messages like patient journals and salary payments.

-Data is partitioned over time into multiple databases for performance and the ability to store virtually infinite amounts of data.
+Data is partitioned over time into multiple databases.
+This improves performance, and the provides the ability to store virtually infinite amounts of data.
 Your hardware is the limit, not Nodinite

 - SizeToSplitDatabaseOn - The maximum size (in GB) the active Log Database is allowed to reach until a new Nodinite Log Database should be created